-1.1 Candidates seeking admission to the first semester of the eight semesters B. E./B.Tech Degree Programme:
+1.1 Candidates seeking admission to the first semester of the eight semesters B. E./B.Tech.
+Degree Programme:

-Should have passed the Higher Secondary Examination (10+2) (Academic Stream) prescribed by the Government of Tamil Nadu with Mathematics, Physics and Chemistry as three of the four subjects of study under Part-III or any similar Examination of any other University or authority accepted by the Karpagam Academy of Higher Education as equivalent thereto.
+Should have passed the Higher Secondary Examination (10+2) prescribed by the State Government

+/ Central Government with Mathematics/ Physics/ Chemistry/ Computer Science/ Electronics/ Information Technology/ Biology/ Informatics Practices/ Biotechnology/ Technical Vocational subject/ Agriculture/ Engineering Graphics/ Business Studies/ Entrepreneurship.
+(Any of the above three subjects) or any similar Examination of any other institution/ University or authority accepted by the Karpagam Academy of Higher Education as equivalent thereto).

+Should obtained at least 45% marks (40% marks in case of candidates belonging to reserved category) in the above subjects taken together.